No Match Found

 The Regulation does not apply to warships, naval auxiliaries, fish-catching or fish-processing ships, wooden ships of a primitive build, ships not propelled by mechanical means, or government ships used for non-commercial purposes.

 The Social Climate Fund shall provide support to Member States for the financing of the measures and investments included in their Social Climate Plans.
-The general objective of the Fund is to contribute to the transition towards climate neutrality by addressing the social impacts of the inclusion of greenhouse gas emissions from buildings and road transport into the scope of the EU ETS.
+The general objective of the Fund is to contribute to the transition towards climate neutrality by addressing the social impacts - in particular to support vulnerable households, micro-enterprises and transport users in coping with the price impacts - of the inclusion of greenhouse gas emissions from buildings and road transport into the scope of the EU ETS.

 The new EU Forest Strategy presented together with the Fit for 55 package, as well as, the forthcoming New Soil Strategy, EU Nature Restoration Law and Carbon Farming Initiative planned for later in 2021, will further strengthen the EU’s natural carbon sinks, ensure that biodiversity has a key place in the overall approach and support the crucial social and economic functions of forestry and forest-based sectors.